Lao kip: Free Lao Kip (1946)

-In 1945–1946, the Free Lao government in Vientiane issued a series of paper money in denominations of 10, 20 and 50 att and 100 kip before the French authorities took control of the region.
+In 1945–1946, the Free Lao government in Vientiane issued a series of paper money in denominations of 10, 20, and 50 att and 10 kip before the French authorities took control of the region.

-Royal Kip (1955)
+Royal Kip (1953)

-The kip was reintroduced in 1955, replacing the French Indochinese piastre at par.
+The kip was reintroduced in 1953, replacing the French Indochinese piastre at par.
 The kip (also called a piastre in French) was sub-divided into 100 att (Lao: ອັດ) or cents (French: Centimes).
 It was pegged to the French franc at a rate of 10 francs per kip.

 On 10 October 1958, the kip's peg switched to the US dollar, and was officially devalued from ₭35 to ₭80 per US dollar: however, the official exchange rate did not reflect market conditions at the time, with the parallel rate reaching ₭600 per dollar by the end of 1963.
 Laos devalued the kip again on 1 January 1964, and adopted an official rate of ₭240 per dollar and a "free market" rate of about ₭505 per dollar: the free market rate then fell to ₭600 per dollar on 8 November 1971, with the official rate being abolished on 4 April 1972.

 Pathet Lao Kip (1976)

-The Pathet Lao introduced the liberation kip on 12 October 1968, for circulation in the areas that the group controlled.
+The Pathet Lao introduced the "liberation kip" on 12 October 1968, for circulation in the areas that the group controlled.
 Banknotes for the liberation kip, which were printed in China, consisted of ₭1, ₭10, ₭20, ₭50, ₭100, ₭200 and ₭500.

 According to the Pathet Lao's media outlet Siang Pasason, one liberation kip was worth 6 royal kip on 20 August 1975, three days before the Pathet Lao entered Vientiane.
 Based on historic exchange rates provided by the International Monetary Fund, one US dollar in 1975 was worth 725 royal kip or 120.83 liberation kip.

 In 1976, the new communist Laotian government replaced the royal kip with the liberation kip.
 The exchange rate was 20 royal kip per liberation kip.
-A currency confiscation was carried out, where individuals could exchange up to 100,000 royal kip for liberation kip, and businesses up to one million royal kip: they had to deposit the rest in a bank.
+A currency confiscation was carried out, where individuals could exchange up to 100,000 royal kip for liberation kip, and businesses up to one million royal kip; they had to deposit the rest in state-owned banks.

 Lao PDR Kip (1979)

-On 16 December 1979, the former Pathet Lao “Liberation” kip was replaced by the new Lao kip at a rate of 100 to 1.
+On 16 December 1979, the former Pathet Lao "liberation kip" was replaced by the new Lao kip at a rate of 100 to 1.

 Coins

-Royal Kip (1955)
+Royal Kip (1952)

 Coins were issued in denominations of 10, 20 and 50 att or cents with French and Lao inscriptions.
 All were struck in aluminum and had a hole in the centre, like the Chinese cash coins.
 The only year of issue was 1952.